-Whether or not a student or employee reports to law enforcement and or pursues any formal action if they report an incident of sexual violence Fort Valley State University is committed to providing them with a safe learning and/or working environment.
+Whether or not a student or employee reports to law enforcement and/or pursues any formal action, if they report an incident of sexual violence, Fort Valley State University is committed to providing them with a safe learning and/or working environment.
 Upon request, Fort Valley State University will make any reasonably available change to a victim's academic, living, transportation, and or working situation.

-If a victim reports to law enforcement, they may assist them in obtaining a temporary protection order/restraining order from a criminal court.
-Fort Valley State University is committed to ensuring that any such order is fully upheld on all institutionally owned and controlled property.
-Fort Valley State University is also committed to protecting victims from any further harm, and the local Magistrate Court or Superior Court Judge may issue a temporary protective order pending the outcome of any court proceedings.
+If a victim reports to law enforcement, the agency may assist them in obtaining a temporary protection order/restraining order from a criminal court.
+Fort Valley State University is committed to ensuring that any such order is fully upheld on all institutionally-owned and controlled property.
+Fort Valley State University is also committed to protecting victims from any further harm, and the local magistrate court or superior court judge may issue a temporary protective order pending the outcome of any court proceedings.